 - What is the distance required to recline the chair?

-Some manufacturers make what they call a wall hugger lift chair, one that does not take up as much space when reclined.
+Some manufacturers make what they call a “wall hugger” lift chair.
+This type of chair is made so that it does not take up as much space when reclined.

-Lift chairs come with a hand control with buttons for the direction of movement required plus any extra features of the chair.
-Most lift chairs come with the hand control on the right side.
+Lift chairs come with a hand control or remote with buttons to control the direction of movement plus any extra features of the chair.
+Most lift chairs come with the hand control located on the right side.

-If the person is left handed or has a weakness in their right side that affects use of the hand control, check to see if the hand control can be switched to the left side or attached so it can be used on the left side.
+If the person is left handed or has a weakness in their right side that affects use of their right hand, check to see if the hand control can be switched to the left side or detached so that it can be controlled by the left hand.

-Each lift chair will have a weight capacity so it is important to check if this is compatible with the user’s weight.
+Each lift chair will have a maximum weight capacity so it is important to confirm that it is compatible with the user’s weight.
 If the weight capacity for the chair is exceeded, damage could occur to the chair making it unsafe to use.
 If there is anticipation of frequent changes in weight, then this should be taken into consideration as well.

 Record the height of the individual using the lift chair.
 There is a height rating for each lift chair with a minimum and maximize height.
 The height rating determines how far the chair rises.
 If the height of the chair is not considered, you may end up with a chair that is too short or too tall for the individual.